chgc/ngcli-wallaby/README.md

 In default setup, it uses [Chrome (headless) runner](https://wallabyjs.com/docs/integration/chrome.html) as default runner instead electron.
 If you want to use electron, you can manually change it back by changing the env setting to env: {kind: 'electron'}, and run `npm i electron`

+In this version, it only works on simple angular project.
+If you are using multi projects structure, this schematics will not work.
+Please be attantion to that.

 # Reference

 [ngCliWebpackSample](https://github.com/wallabyjs/ngCliWebpackSample)